Identification, Selection and Testing of "Lingering Ash" in Emerald Ash Borer Long Term Monitoring Plots in Michigan and Ohio

 Forest Service researchers and their Ohio State University collaborators are working quickly to preserve and study these “lingering ash” through grafting.
 Grafting allows both preservation and replication for study.
 Bioassays are being utilized to determine if lingering ash are resistant to EAB and what mechanisms may be operating that allow them to survive.

 We are working to propagate lingering ash for testing; establish field test; utilize existing bioassays; develop additional bioassays; investigate molecular and biochemical genetics and mechanisms of resistance; and initiate a breeding program

-Mason, Mary E.; Herms, Daniel A.; Carey, David W.; Knight, Kathleen S.; Faridi, Nurul I.; Koch, Jennifer L. In press.
+Mason, Mary E.; Herms, Daniel A.; Carey, David W.; Knight, Kathleen S.; Faridi, Nurul I.; Koch, Jennifer L. 2011.
 Update on exotic ash collection for hybrid breeding and survey for EAB-resistance in native North American ash species.
-In: Gottschalk, Kurt W., ed.
-Proceedings, 21st U.S. Department of Agriculture Interagency Research Forum on Gypsy Moth and Other Invasive Species, 2010.; Gen. Tech.
-Rep. NRS Newtown Square, PA: U.S. Department of Agriculture, Forest Service, Northern Research Station.
+In: McManus, Katherine A; Gottschalk, Kurt W., eds.
+2010.
+Proceedings.
+21st U.S. Department of Agriculture interagency research forum on invasive species 2010; 2010 January 12-15; Annapolis, MD.
+Gen. Tech.
+Rep. NRS-P-75.
+Newtown Square, PA: U.S. Department of Agriculture, Forest Service, Northern Research Station: 104.

 - Jennifer Koch, Research Biologist, U.S. Forest Service, Northern Research Station

 - Kathleen Knight, Research Ecologist, U.S. Forest Service, Northern Research Station

 - Therese Poland, Research Entomologist, U.S. Forest Service, Northern Research Station

 - Dan Herms, The Ohio State University, Ohio Agricultural Research and Development Center